402: The Giant Gila Monster

 [Sung.]
 “The Munsters Theme.”

-The Munsters was a TV sitcom that aired on CBS from 1964-1966 about a wacky family of famous monster ripoffs (vampire, wolf man, Frankenstein’s monster).
+The Munsters was a television sitcom that aired on CBS from 1964 to 1966 about a wacky but good natured family of famous monster types (vampire, wolf man, Frankenstein's monster).
 The theme was composed by Jack Marshall, who, coincidentally, also did the music for The Giant Gila Monster.
 The Munsters’ automobiles were practically characters in themselves: the “Munster Koach” was a $20,000 hot rod built especially for the show on an extra-long 1926 Ford Model T chassis with a custom body resembling a hearse.
 It was 18 feet long.
 There was also a dragster built from a coffin known as the “DRAG-U-LA” that belonged to Grandpa Munster.

 Hoiman, wait here in the car!